xtendui/xtendui/src/gatsby/markdown/components/information/index.md

   </a>
 </p>

-## About

-##### Custom frontend development with Vanilla Javascript and Tailwind Components
+## Complex UI made easy with simplicity and total freedom

-Xtend UI is a framework for custom styling, interactions and animations.
-Extremely customizable and designed for building complex user interfaces.
+Xtend UI is a powerfull library to create advanced UI with custom tailwind components and advanced interactions and animations.

 * Css with [TailwindCss](https://tailwindcss.com/) and [Postcss](https://postcss.org/)
 * Some animations and interactions with [Gsap](https://greensock.com/gsap/)